JessBaxter/esl/src/app/skills/speaking/b2-upper-intermediate/ambitions-and-dreams/page.md

 nextjs:
   metadata:
     title: 'Ambitions and dreams'
-    description: This is a collection of 50 'ambitions and dreams' questions, focusing on learning English in Australia.
+    description: This is a collection of 50 'ambitions and dreams' questions, for students learning English in Australia.
 ---

 1. What's your biggest dream in life?